 The current lead compounds demonstrate potent antibacterial activity against a broad range of pathogens, such as Escherichia coli, Klebsiella pneumoniae, Enterobacter spp, Acinetobacter baumannii, Stenotrophomonas maltophilia and Pseudomonas aeruginosa – including the pandrug-resistant isolates where there are currently no treatment options available.

 The potent in vitro activity has also been demonstrated in vivo.
 Significantly, the compounds have shown both potent in vitro and in vivo activity towards colistin-resistant isolates (colistin is considered as the treatment of last resort against Gram-negative ESKAPE pathogens).
-The first compounds are expected to reach the clinic in 2019, and it is foreseen that preclinical candidates for further development will be identified in the near future: extended spectrum, selective spectrum or narrow spectrum/precision.

 Video Source: Dr. Kerstin Moehle, University of Zurich